pcarranzav/resin-starter-kit-python/README.md

 It features:
 - SSH using dropbear
 - File syncing using syncthing
-- Dependencies for node.js or Python
+- Dependencies for Python and a running Flask web server

+A similar container, but for node.js instead of Python, can be found [here](https://github.com/pcarranzav/resin-starter-kit-node).

 Usage
 ------